 The statement from the DCLG this week followed media speculation that the Government could scrap the scheme early with the share price of some of the UK's major house builders falling sharply after the media reports.

-The Help to Buy equity loan scheme allows home buyers in England to buy a newbuild home of up to £600,000 (up to £300,000 in Wales) with a deposit of 5 percent, with the Government providing up to 20 percent (or 40 percent if in London) of the rest of the purchase price.
+The Help to Buy equity loan scheme allows home buyers, particularly first-time buyers, in England to buy a newbuild home of up to £600,000 (up to £300,000 in Wales) with a deposit of 5 percent, with the Government providing up to 20 percent (or 40 percent if in London) of the rest of the purchase price.

 Are you ready to get a conveyancing quote?

 There is no obligation, and you will see your quote online rather than having to wait for an email or call.
 We offer a ‘no completion, no fee’ guarantee should you instruct through Homeward Legal.